St John the Baptist School, Woking: National teaching school

 In conjunction with The Surrey Teaching Schools Network, SJB has been successful in securing the licence for leadership provision of the National College for School Leadership's programmes.
 As a teaching school, St John the Baptist School is responsible for the NPQH.

 Academy

 Previously a voluntary aided school administered by the Surrey County Council, St. John the Baptist School converted to academy status in September 2016.
 The school is now sponsored by the Xavier Catholic Education Trust.

 Academics

 In 2022/23, overall pupil absence at the school was 6.4%.
 This compares to 8% in the Surrey local authority, and 9% in England.

 In 2010, the A Level results were 100% pass with 71% at A*-B.

-The GCSE results were 97.4% of students achieved 5 or more GCSEs at grade C or above (89.4% including English and Maths).
-51% of grades were A* and A putting the school at 128 in the Daily Mail rankings.
-However, this is a non-selective school so the comparisons may be questioned as many of the schools higher in the table select on ability.